apolloakora/devops-wiki/emacs/emacs-on-mac.md

 Emacs configuration on the mac with the z shell is different in some ways to something like Ubuntu running bash.

+## Emacs Disk Permissions

+Rumour has it that emacs is actually instantiated by a Ruby script and so adopts the base permissions given to Ruby.
+To resolve the many issues of emacs not being able to access parts of the disk simply do

+- System Preferences
+- search for **`Privacy Settings`**
+- on the left scroll to **`Full Disk Access`**
+- click to Unlock and enter the sudo password
+- click the + (plus) to Add
+- go to **`/usr/bin/ruby`** and click Open
+- make sure the Terminal and sh have full disk access too

+Now your emacs permission issues are resolved.

 ## Making emacs fullscreen

 Use alt-x toggle-frame-fullscreen to move emacs in and out of full screen mode on the mac.